News

 Lesson 9 - Lesson 16

-1. Can describe body parts, related emotions and health conditions.
+1. Describe body parts, related emotions and health conditions.

 2. Express interpersonal relationships and describe the process and feelings of meeting new friends.